 substances to be released.
 This causes various allergy symptoms.

-“Your physician may see different signs during a physical exam that point to allergies, such as the appearance of your nasal mucous membranes,” she explains.
+A physician can determine during a physical exam if there are signs that point to allergies, such as the appearance of your nasal mucous membranes .

-Keep doors and windows closed, both in your home and when traveling.
-Use air conditioning.
+Keeping doors and windows closed, both in your home and when traveling.

-Do not mow the lawn or go near freshly cut grass.
+Avoiding mowing the lawn or going near freshly cut grass.

-Limit morning outdoor activity, when pollen is usually emitted -- between 5-10 a.m.
+Limiting early morning outdoor activity when pollen is usually emitted.